Environment

 • We’re supporting bushfire affected species through a $200 million recovery package.

-• We're investing over $76 million through the Saving Koalas Fundfor the conservation of koalas.
+• We're investing over $76 million through the Saving Koalas Fund for the conservation of koalas.
 This includes $10 million to help community groups rebuild koala habitat.

-• We’re safeguarding our native flora, with the Strategy for the Australian Native Seed Sectorlaunched at the Australian National Botanic Gardens last year.
+• We’re safeguarding our native flora, with the Strategy for the Australian Native Seed Sector launched at the Australian National Botanic Gardens last year.

 • We launched the Threatened Species Action Plan: Toward Zero Extinctions.
 This will set out a pathway for the conservation of threatened species, and their recovery over the next decade.
 Within this, we are spending $224.5 million on the Saving Native Species program to boost outcomes for our threatened native animals and plants.
 This includes $24.7 million to eradicate gamba grass in the Kakadu National Park, and $24.8 million to control Yellow Crazy Ants.

-• We have commissioned the Reef 2050 Plan Independent Expert Panel, chaired by Professor Ian Chubb, to provide high-level advice to better inform policy, management and investment decisions.
+• We will endeavour to conserve the Great Barrier Reef- investing a record $1.2 billion in its preservation and protection.
+Indigenous rangers will play a lead role in reef preservation, with the Albanese government ensuring at least $100 million of protection and restoration work to Indigenous ranger organisations by the end of the decade.
+We have commissioned the Reef 2050 Plan Independent Expert Panel, chaired by Professor Ian Chubb, to provide high-level advice to better inform policy, management and investment decisions.
 A landmark draft decision by UNESCO to not list the Reef ‘in danger’ was released on 1 August 2023.
 This draft decision recognises the significant progress that has been made in putting the Reef on a stronger and more sustainable path, as well as the fundamental transformation of Australia’s environmental policies under Labor.

 Land and water